bingo347/fn-js/src/filters/typeFilter.md

 Takes a string as an argument.

-If tested value is the same type as the argument - returns `true`.
+Returns `true` if tested value is the same type as the argument.
 Otherwise returns `false`

     typeFilter('boolean')(true) // true